 The MultiLayer implementation of AGVis helps address a few of the problems with the original AGVis.
 Base AGVis requires users to restart two pieces of software to examine other simulations.
 Furthermore, its installation changes depending on a user's operating system.
-MultiLayer AGVis circumvents both of these issues by allowing users to upload more than one data set at a time and by only needing itself, a browser, and a way to locally host files to run.
+MultiLayer AGVis circumvents both issues by allowing users to upload more than one data set at a time and by only needing itself, a browser, and a way to locally host files to run.
 Although the MultiLayer features are available when running base AGVis, they are also available if a user only locally hosts AGVis's files.
 This means that the MultiLayer features can be run in effectively the same way regardless of operating system.

-The MultiLayer functionality in AGVis uses a new kind of Topology layer alongside the original.
-Instead of receiving data from DiME like the original Topology layer, this new Topology layer, called MultiTop, uses data from a user provided Excel file to display nodes and lines.
-For each file a user uploads in the "Add Layers" menu of AGVis, a new MultiTop layer is created and added to the map.
-This approach of giving each new file its own layer allows the MultiLayer implementation to go far beyond the original AGVis in customization and ease of use.
+The MultiLayer functionality in AGVis uses a new type of Topology layer alongside the original.
+Instead of receiving data from DiME like the original Topology layer, this new Topology layer, called "MultiTop", uses data from a userprovided XLSX file to display nodes and lines.
+AGVis expects the XLSX file to be formatted in the same way as an XLSX file intended for ANDES.
+For each file a user uploads in the "Add Layers" menu of AGVis, an object called "newlayer" is created.
+The newlayer is MultiLayer's equivalent to the Window class of base AGVis.
+Each newlayer stores the file data and MultiTop associated with a given system.
+When a MultiTop layer is instantiated and added to the map, its rendering function uses specific variables from the newlayer to plot the system's nodes and lines.
+This approach of giving each new file its own layer and data object allows the Multi-Layer implementation to go far beyond the original AGVis in customization and ease of use.

-Giving each data set its own layer allows for users to customize a specific data set without affecting all of the other data sets.
+Giving each data set its own layer allows for users to customize a specific data set without affecting all the other data sets.
 MultiLayer is able to customize node colors, opacities, and sizes, and line colors, opacities, and sizes for each uploaded system.
 It can also freely add, hide, and delete MultiTop layers.
 The primary limitation of the MultiLayer implementation, and the main reason why base AGVis is still relevant, is that MultiLayer has no Contour layer equivalent for MultiTop layers.
 MultiLayer AGVis is currently unable to produce animations from power system simulations.